 Most of the means of Alternatives 1, 2, and 3 for steelhead fry rearing WUA in all three segments differ from those of the NAA by less than 5% and all means that differ by >5% constitute increases in WUA in comparison to the NAA.
 In Segments 6 and 5, means increased >5% under Alternatives 1, 2, and 3 in May of Critically Dry Water Years (Table 11K-47 and Table 11K-48).
 In Segment 4, none of the differences were >5% (Table 11K-49).
 These results indicate that Alternatives 1, 2, and 3 would have only minor effects or moderate benefits to steelhead fry rearing habitat, depending on month and water year type.

-Steelhead juvenile rearing WUA is similar or up to 7% higher under Alternatives 1, 2, and 3 than under the NAA in Segments 6 and 5 (Table 11K-50 and Table 11K-52), with all increases occurring under Alternative 3.
+Steelhead juvenile rearing WUA is similar or up to 7% higher under Alternatives 1, 2, and 3 than under the NAA in Segments 6 and 5 (Table 11K-50 and Table 11K-52), with all >5% increases occurring under Alternative 3.
 There are many more substantial differences in juvenile rearing WUA between Alternatives 1, 2, and 3 and the NAA in Segment 4 (Table 11K-52).
 All but four of the 20 means that differ from the NAA mean >5% in Segment 4 are increases, and one of the four reductions in WUA (September of Above Normal Water Years under Alternative 3) is large (about 16%).
 Seven of the increases in rearing WUA are greater than 10%.
 The 16 large (>5%) increases in juvenile rearing WUA occur in the spring and summer months, especially in May and June (Table 11K-52).
 The results for steelhead juvenile rearing WUA indicate largely minor differences between Alternatives 1, 2, and 3 and the NAA for Segments 6 and 5, but substantial differences for Segment 4.
-This segment would generally result in increased juvenile rearing habitat under Alternatives 1B and 3 during spring and summer, but some reduction in habitat during September and November of Above Normal Water Years.
+This segment would generally result in increased juvenile rearing habitat under Alternatives 1B and 3 during spring and summer, including greater than 5% increases for almost 25% of the means, and would result in up to 16% reduction in habitat during September and November of Above Normal Water Years.

 Juvenile Stranding

-Insert text here.
-The juvenile stranding estimation procedure for the Sacramento River computes the surface area of salmonid rearing habitat inundated at an initial flow that is dewatered at a subsequent minimum (stranding) flow, and then converts this area to number of stranded juveniles using estimates of habitat capacity based on field study observations (USFWS 2006).
-A period of three months is used for the juvenile stranding analysis in this report because the juveniles are presumed to be most vulnerable to stranding during their first three months after emerging from the redds (i.e., fry stage).

-Juvenile stranding is computed using USRDOM daily flow estimates for Alternatives 1, 2, and 3 and the NAA at three locations in the upper Sacramento River: Keswick Dam, Clear Creek, and Battle Creek.
-Separate tables for converting initial and stranding flows to number of juveniles stranded were developed for periods when the ACID Dam boards are in and when they are out (Table 11N-11 and Table 11N-12).
-Both tables are used for all the salmonid species and races.
+“The juvenile stranding estimation procedure, which is identical for all the salmonids, is described in the Juvenile Stranding section of Impact FISH-2, Operations Effects on Winter-Run Chinook Salmon.